minzhang28/cloudtrail-engine-lambda/readme.md

   "eventName": "AuthorizeSecurityGroupIngress"
 }
 ```
-The reason to why I flattern this JSON is to provide an easier way to define the rules. see the `Rules` section below
+The reason why I flatten this JSON is to provide an easier way to define the rules.
+See the `Rules` section below.

 #### Cloud Engine Rules
 Cloud Engine rule is customized rules that yield `true` or `false` in order to trigger responsive actions from downstream.
 It's